 Now let's see how this % of monthly divergence gets calculated

-For this, we'll go to the Divergence tab.
+For this, we'll go to the Investor tab.

-On the one hand, you can see a graph showing a simulation of return divergence over different past timeframes.
+On the one hand, if you scroll down, you can see a graph showing a simulation of return divergence over different past timeframes.
 On the other hand, you can see a graph showing divergence per order.

 Let's have a closer look at the graph showing divergence per trade

 Here we have one axis showing divergence in pips and the other axis showing latency in seconds.

 Please note that from 0.4 seconds onward, the scale doubles with each step: after 0.4 comes 0.8 and then 1.6 seconds and so on.